Tactile symbols help individuals who are blind or visually impaired and may also have complex communication disabilities to express themselves.

 Downloading our Core Concepts Symbols

-All the downloadable designs come with a recessed slot on the back for you to place a 10 mm Velcro dot.
+All downloadable designs include a recessed slot on the back for a 10 mm Velcro dot.
 If you’re having trouble getting the dot to stick, try the approach described on this page.

 Classroom Supports

-We recognize that learning a new symbol set is a challenging process.
-You can’t simply place a raised shape in front of someone and expect them to have all the skills necessary to tactilely explore the shape, cognitively interpret the sensations, and recognize the shape as a specific concept.
-We’ve created several assets to build the scaffolding for that understanding and for developing the necessary skills to be successful.
+We recognize that learning a new symbol set is challenging.
+You can’t simply place a raised shape in front of someone and expect them to have the skills necessary to tactilely explore the shape, cognitively interpret the sensations, and recognize it as a specific concept.
+We’ve created several assets to build the scaffolding for that understanding and develop the skills needed for success.

-- Teaching Plans – we’ve put together some simple teaching plans that you can use as written with these assets, or modify to meet your needs.
+- Teaching Plans – we’ve put together simple plans you can use as-is with these assets, or modify to meet your needs.

-- Documentation – we provide three documents in support of our core words: the first document, shows all concepts in our extended core word set organized by and color coded by word class.
-The second is a spreadsheet, containing all the words in the extended set along with their word class, Blissymbol, and a rational for the design of the symbol.
-The third is an outline of basic shapes that are combined to form a Blissymbol.
+- Documentation – we provide three documents in support of our core words: the first document shows all concepts in our extended core word set, organized by and color-coded by word class.
+The second is a spreadsheet containing all the words in the extended set, along with their word class, Blissymbol, and a rationale for the symbol’s design.
+The third is an outline of basic shapes used to form a Blissymbol.

-- Remedial and Motivational Tools – if you anticipate, or discover, that you student will have difficulty tactilely processing a particular Blissymbol, you can break that symbol up into parts and teach the parts as well as how they assemble into a whole.
-On the other hand you can inject more fun into your instruction by offering the student challenge tiles and puzzles to reinforce the concepts that they’re learning (or have learned).
+- Remedial and Motivational Tools – if you anticipate, or discover, that your student will have difficulty tactilely processing a particular Blissymbol, you can break that symbol up into parts and teach the parts as well as how they assemble into a whole.
+On the other hand, you can add more fun to your instruction by offering students challenge tiles and puzzles to reinforce the concepts they’re learning (or have learned).

 Creating New or Modifying our Core Bliss Tactile Symbols